I will write this blog better sooner than never!

 We found bacterial communities on early embryos to be very diverse and to resemble the bacterial composition of the surrounding water environment.
 Bacterial communities on late embryos were significantly less diverse than on early embryos and displayed a clear shift in taxonomic composition that corresponded poorly with the bacterial composition of the surrounding water environment.
 Besides this main finding I did an extensive literature search and discussed the putative relationships of specific bacterial species that we could only find on fish eggs but not in the surrounding water.
 Supported by previous findings from the group’s coldroom experiments we concluded that natural symbiotic bacterial communities become more specialized during embryogenesis because of specific interactions with their embryo host.

-This was the first chapter of my doctoral thesis and it just got accepted in a scientific journal (Aquatic Sciences).
+This was the second project in my doctoral thesis and it just got accepted in a scientific journal (Aquatic Sciences).